 Your reservation includes Friday, Saturday, and Sunday nights--the price is the same even if you don't stay all three nights.
 Checkout by Noon on Monday unless your site is available AND you make special arrangements with Big Twin Resort.

-PREMIUM RV CAMP SITE: $190 Amenities: your own individual site, water, 30 amp electric, picnic table, fire pit, sewer dump available.
+(SOLD OUT) PREMIUM RV CAMP SITE: $190 Amenities: your own individual site, water, 30 amp electric, picnic table, fire pit, sewer dump available.
 Some sites are pull in or back in, limited pull through sites available.
 Maximum trailer length varies per site from 18ft for the smallest one to multiple sites that can handle 32-40ft trailers.
 There are only 28 of these sites!

-PREMIUM CAMP SITE: $140 Amenities: your own individual site, picnic table, fire pit, short walk to the lake and to the bathrooms.
+(SOLD OUT) PREMIUM CAMP SITE: $140 Amenities: your own individual site, picnic table, fire pit, short walk to the lake and to the bathrooms.
 These sites are for tents and folks sleeping in their vehicles that are 24 feet or less.
 There are only twelve of these sites!

 BASIC RV CAMP SITE: $90 These sites are for vehicles 25+ feet.
 Price is per vehicle (truck & trailer counts as one vehicle).
 We'll set aside a big flat area for ya.